 - Current limiting reactors

-GE’s engineers have extensive experience in designing and supplying line traps for system voltages up to 800kV and have supplied customers all over the world for more than 35 years.
+GE’s engineers have extensive experience in designing and supplying line traps for system voltages up to 800kV and have supplied clients all over the world for more than 35 years.

 Line traps prevent transmission of high frequency signals to unwanted directions without the loss of energy at power frequency.
 They are series-connected to transmission lines and designed to withstand the rated power frequency current and the short circuit current to which the lines are subjected.